sgolub/Nancy.Metadata.Swagger/README.md

 Now you are able to add swagger UI (you can download it from http://swagger.io/swagger-ui/) and point it to your docs module.
 In index.html file you can set default url where ui should get json documentation file.

-## Configuring Json.NET schema license

-Json.NET schema is limited with 10 schema generations per hour, so if you have more objects you need to configure license for it by:

-	Nancy.Metadata.Swagger.Core.LicenseInstsaller.SetJsonSchemaLicense(Settings.Default.JsonSchemaLicenseKey);

-It should be added before Nancy configuration.

 # Additional information